 This study applied Johnson's (2006) typology to cyberspace.
 As expected, the majority of participants for both cyber and in-person typologies were categorized into the situational couple violence relationship.
 Participants also reported experiencing more violent resistance and mutual violent control in cyberspace than in person (as predicted), but reported more intimate terrorism in person than in cyberspace and similar rates of situational couple violence in person and in cyberspace.
-Men and women had equivalent rates of situational couple violence, violent resistance, and mutual violent control in person and in cyberspace.
-Men and women had equivalent rates of situational couple violence, violent resistance, and mutual violent control in person and in cyberspace of intimate terrorism than men in cyberspace only.
+Men and women had equivalent rates of situational couple violence, violent resistance, and mutual violent control in person and in cyberspace, whereas women had higher rates of intimate terrorism than men in cyberspace only.